omgnetwork/ewallet/README.md

 You can also access the Admin Panel web interface via `http://localhost:4000/admin` using the credentials provided during the seed.

 All set!
-Start playing around with the API using the Swagger docs below to learn more about the available endpoints.
+Start playing around with the API using the Swagger UI below to learn more about the available endpoints.
 Enjoy!

 ## Web APIs Interactive Documentation